 Australian Plants as Bonsai

-The exhibition will display over 40 bonsai and penjing and related items created by Canberra Bonsai Society members.
+The exhibition will display over 40 bonsai, penjing, and related items created by members of the Canberra Bonsai Society.

 Exhibition Opening Hours